Figuring out where to buy a ukulele can be as tough as figuring out which ukulele to buy.

 I’m a proponent of supporting local music stores, but I can appreciate why many people choose to shop online these days.

-While price may not be as much of a factor as many people might think, there’s no denying that the selection is far better online.
+There’s no denying that the selection is far better online.
 Many of the large online retailers have a ridiculously large assortment of ukes.

 Of course, the massive selection of ukes available online cuts both ways, since it can be tough to make a decision when you’re faced with hundreds of frustratingly similar options.
-Shopping at a local store will give you a more curated, focused shopping experience.
+Shopping at a local store will give you a more focused shopping experience.

 Tons of Information